Jingella/sonarr-fetch/README.md

 * commander

 	This module handles command line parsing.
-This is used imply to abstract parameter passing.
+This is used simply to abstract parameter passing.

 * util.promisify

-	This is function in the system default 'util' library which converts a standard callback based function into one that returns a promise.
+	This function in part of the system default 'util' library which converts a regular callback based function into one that returns a promise.

 Installation
 ------------

+This script requires NodeJS (and npm) at least release 8.

+if you don't already have node and npm installed, I highly recommend using the
+	[Node Version Manager](https://github.com/creationix/nvm) to install and manage node.

-Simply clone this repository, this from the root of the repository, type;
+Simply clone this repository, then, from the root of the repository, run the node installer;
 ```
 # npm install
 ```

-This will install all the required node modules (refer to packages.json for details)
+This will install all the required node modules (refer to packages.json for details).

 Operation
 ---------